algosup/2024-2025-project-4-web-fpga-team-5/README.md

 2. Click on the desired example.

-A new page with the visualizzation of teh example should open.
+A new page with the visualization of the example should open.

-> ![INFO]
+> [!NOTE]
 > On the visualization page, you can:
 > - Zoom In/Zoom Out
 > - Move around
-> - Full screen
+> - Fullscreen

 ---